Gyanvir/Solar-AI-Rooftop/README.md

 You'll be prompted to enter these keys in the Streamlit UI when needed.
 **No keys are stored or shared.**

-### Core Components

-* **Image Upload & Processing**: Users can upload satellite images or fetch them using latitude and longitude coordinates.
-The application processes these images to identify potential rooftop areas suitable for solar panel installation.

-* **Rooftop Segmentation**: Utilizes brightness thresholding to simulate rooftop detection.
-This method estimates the usable rooftop area for solar panels.

-* **Solar Metrics Calculation**:

-  * **Capacity (kW)**: Calculated based on the estimated rooftop area and panel efficiency.
-  * **Annual Output (kWh)**: Estimated using average solar insolation values.
-  * **Installation Cost (USD)**: Computed using standard cost per kW metrics.
-  * **Annual Savings (USD)**: Based on local electricity rates and estimated energy production.
-  * **ROI over 10 Years (%)**: Evaluates the financial return over a decade.

-* **AI-Generated Summary**: Optionally, the application can provide a textual summary of the analysis using GPT-based models via OpenRouter or OpenAI APIs.

 ---